Le lien vers cette page a été envoyé avec succès aux destinataires.

 Répondez aux questions successives et les réponses s’afficheront automatiquement

-The owner accepts the signs of non-decency
+The owner accepts signs of indecency

-- Compliance work that the owner undertakes
+- Compliance work that the owner undertakes to carry out

-The owner disputed the signs of non-decency
+The owner disputes the signs of indecency

 Who shall I contact